sattpat/alexa-cookbook/tools/LocalDebugger/java/README.md

 ### 1. Download the debug run script

-[Download a copy of the script for Java](local-debugger.js) and save it into your skill code project directory.
+[Download the local debugger package for Java](com/amazon/ask/debugger) and save it into your skill code project directory.
 This script will help invoke your skill code in your local environment.

 ### 2. Forward Alex requests to your skill